-MAINTENANCE.
+MAINTENANCE

-The following Maintenance Chart indicates regular servicing schedules to be performed by the owner of the servicing dealer.
-If these services are performed as suggested, the snowmobile will provide many years of low-cost use.
+The following Maintenance Chart indicates regular servicing schedules to be performed by you or your servicing dealer.
+If these services are performed as suggested, your snowmobile will give you many years of low-cost use.
 WARNING: Only perform such procedures as detailed in this manual.
 It is recommended that dealer assistance be periodically obtained on other components/systems not covered in this manual.
 Unless otherwise specified, engine should be turned OFF for all lubrication and maintenance procedures.